 Government-by-Government Assessments: El Salvador

-- publishing audits that cover the entire annual executed budget; and
+- Ensuring the supreme audit institution meets international standards of independence and publishes audits that cover the entire annual executed budget.